Installation and Configuration

 Choose Install Set dialog:

-If you selected High Availability in the previous step, you can now select High Availability here, which allows you to select from this item:
+If you selected High Availability in the previous step, you can now select High Availability here.

-After installation, you need to configure your deployment using the Initial Configuration wizard.
+After installation, you need to configure your deployment using the Configuration Wizard.
 This section just mentions the parts relevant for High Availability.
 For complete details on this task, see the DirX Identity Installation Guide, chapter Configuration.

 System-wide Configuration dialog: